fallingsprings/couch-add-ons/html5-input-types/README.md

 # HTML5 Input Types Add-On #

-The HTML 5 Input Types Add-On is still in development, but working.
+The HTML 5 Input Types Add-On is still in development, but mostly working.
 It provides native Couch support for the HTML5 input types, including:

 - type="search"
 - type="tel"